drizzle-lang/drizzle/docs/syntax/datatypes.md

 ---

 # Datatypes
-Below is a list of all the different built in datatypes that are in my thoughts for Sapphire.
+Below is a list of all the different built in datatypes that are in my thoughts for Drizzle.

 Some of them I am currently unsure about, but for the most part these types should be pretty set in stone.